Amlend/Amlend/README.md

 ---

-<h2 align="left">Hi 👋!
-My name is Amlend and I'm a Full Stack Web Developer, from India.</h2>
+<h2 align="left">Hi! 👋 My name is Amlend and I'm a Full Stack Web Developer, from India.</h2>

 ###